gottacatchenall/ms_sampling_effort/manuscript.md

-taxonomic indentifiers which use different names and different resolutions in different ecological datasets, which is a problem that needs to be addressed for computational approaches to scale up to the world of big-ecological-data we hope to build---although this is a task that may be aided via natural-language-processing methods.
+taxonomic indentifiers which use different names and different resolutions in different ecological datasets, which is a problem that needs to be addressed for computational approaches to scale up to the world of big-ecological-data we hope to build, although this is a task that may be aided via natural-language-processing methods.